objective-php/docu-mentor/README.md

      --config-dir=[path]
                     Specify a custom path for the configs
      --docs-dir=[path]
-                    Specify a custom path for output directory
+                    Specify a custom path for output directory --composer-file=[path]
+                    Specify a custom path for composer.json
  ```

 ### Examples: